ybaik/gain-and-tax/readme.md

 3. **Exchange Rates:**

+For conversions between USD and KRW, you have two options:

+- **Crawling:** Use an option '--use-crawling' to automatically fetch the historical exchange rates from 'http://www.smbs.biz/ExRate/TodayExRate.jsp'.
+Crawling results are automatically saved to the `'db/usd_krw.json'` file.
-    -  You will need to manually add the relevant KRW exchange rate for each date present in the E*TRADE xlsx file within the `EXRATE_DICT` dictionary in `check_stock_transaction_etrade.py`.
-An automatic solution for this is planned.
+- **Manual Entry:** If crawling is not feasible, you'll need to manually add the corresponding KRW exchange rate to the `'db/usd_krw.json'` file for each date found in the E*TRADE data.

 ## Running the Scripts

 1. **Generate CSV Files with KRW Information for E*TRADE:**

     ```bash
-    python check_stock_transaction_etrade.py --file-path path/to/G&L_Collapsed.xlsx --output-path path/to/*etrade*.csv
+    python check_stock_transaction_etrade.py --file-path path/to/G&L_Collapsed.xlsx --output-path path/to/*etrade*.csv --use-crawling True
     ```

     - Replace `path/to/G&L_Collapsed.xlsx` with the path to your downloaded E*TRADE Excel file.
     - Replace `path/to/*etrade*.csv` with the desired output path for the generated CSV files.
+    - Replace `True` with `False` if you want to use manual entry for KRW exchange rates.

 2. **Generate Final Gain & Loss Table:**